 GRANTOR: GRANTEE:

 Board of Trustees of Southern Illinois University Cellco Partnership d/b/a Verizon Wireless

-By: By: Nebbia Sut
+Ву: By: Debia Jut 3

-Name: Name: Nabbli Lutz
+Name: Name: Nabel Lutz

-Title: Title: Assoi.
-Director Metunle Real Estate
+Title: Title: Assoc Direky Metunk Real Estate

-Date: Date: Jebuary 14, 2024
+Date: Date: Sebruary 14, 2024

 STATE OF)

-COUNTY OF) s S.
+COUNTY OF) ss.)

-On, 20, personally appeared before me,, notary public,, the, linois University personally known to me (or proved to
+On, personally appeared of the Board of Trustees of Sou 20, before me, , the , notary public,

-me on the basis of satisfactory evidence) instrument and acknowledged to me that llinois University personally known to me (or proved to ) to be the person whose name is subscribed to the within t she/he executed the same in her/his authorized capacity, rument the person, or the entity upon behalf of which the
+of the Board of Trustees of Soume on the basis of satisfactory entrument and acknowledged to and that by her/his signature on person acted, executed the instru evidence) to be the person to me that she/he executed the instrument the person n whose name is subser If the same in her/his au ibed to the within thorized capacity,

-WITNESS my hand and official s seal.
+WITNESS my hand and official seal.

-Signature (Seal)
+Signature (Seal 1)

 Printed Name:

 My Commission Expires: